-Join Jungwoo Ryoo for an in-depth discussion in this video Decorator example, part of Design Patterns with Python.
+Join Jungwoo Ryoo for an in-depth discussion in this video Decorator example, part of Python: Design Patterns.

 - Let's define our decorator by first making…our decorator being transparent…especially in terms of its name and doc string.…So we use this special function…@wraps…and then we pass the function we are decorating…so by doing this whatever we are using to decorate…the function the effect of it will be transparent.…

 Now let's define what the decorator is doing…by working on the inner function definition.…First of all we'll try to grab the return value…of the function that's actually being decorated.…So we'll say ret,…our variable assignment…and whatever is being returned from the function…we're getting in the decorator.…And next we'll be doing our magic to further process…whatever is being returned from the function…being decorated.…